-The oil can also be used to help promote skin health, according to the Journal of Drugs in Dermatology.
+The oil can also be used to help promote skin health, according to research published in the Journal of Drugs in Dermatology.

-And since we already know oregano offers a lot in the way of antioxidant activity (which fights skin-damaging free radicals), it can be placed in your toolkit for maintaining youthful skin, according to Evidence Based Complementary Alternative Medicine.
+And since we already know oregano offers a lot in the way of antioxidant activity (which fights skin-damaging free radicals), it can be placed in your toolkit for maintaining youthful skin, according to research published in Evidence Based Complementary Alternative Medicine.

 Protection Against Insects

 One unexpected usage?
-Oregano can help ward away insects!
-You can thank its main active ingredient, the antioxidant carvacol, for that.
-According to the Journal of Insect Science, oregano can help ward off pests.
-To use, place a few drops of oil of oregano on your outdoor furniture (or on your skin, near your ankles, wrists, and neck).
+According to research in the Journal of Insect Science, oregano can help ward off pesky insects!
+You can thank its main active ingredient, the antioxidant carvacrol, for that.
+Simply place a few drops of oil of oregano on your outdoor furniture or on your skin around your ankles, wrists, and neck.

-Note: Most oregano oils are “standardized to 70 percent carvacol,” so be on the lookout for that on the label.
+Note: Most oregano oils are standardized to 70 percent carvacrol, so be on the lookout for that on the label.